-My considerable experience over the past 7 years with companies like Godaddy, Hostgator, Bluehost, A Small Orange and others, revealed inconsistent customer service and slow page loading.
+My considerable experience over the past 11 years with companies like Godaddy, Hostgator, Bluehost, A Small Orange, Host Papa, Name Cheap and others, revealed inconsistent customer service and slow page loading.
 Without being rude – suffice to say they don’t even come close to my top two recommended companies below.

 You’ll find this helpful… Let’s cut to the chase so you can save time, money and frustration in your new online adventures.
 I only recommend two hosting companies I have personally proven to excel in all areas – far beyond the others.

-Host Papa is well established with a high level of service, dependable hosting and lightning fast website loading, security (and more).
-My business partners and I have used many hosting companies over the years and Host Papa is at the top of our list for consistent reliability and competitive pricing.
-A Canadian company too!
+WPX is well established with a high level of service, dependable hosting and lightning fast website loading, security (and more).
+My business partners and I have used many hosting companies over the years and WPX a is at the top of our list for consistent reliability and competitive pricing.
+You’ll love them too!

-Site Ground our second recommendation for Managed WordPress hosting.
-Their Start-Up Plan will appeal to you if you only have one website planned and working with a tight budget.
+Green Geeks is our second recommendation for WordPress hosting.
+Their Lite Plan will appeal to you if you only have one website planned and working with a tight budget.
 You can upgrade later when you add more websites.
-Or go for the Grow Big Plan for more flexibility.
-SG has also earned my confidence for security, speed and customer service.
-They are top notch!
+Or upgrade now to the PRO Plan for more flexibility.
+Green Geeks is our selection for budget minded folks.

 Schedule a FREE consulting call >> Connect with Dennis